Richard Harding Davis: Legacy

 A plaque denoting his boyhood home can be seen at 21st and Chancellor Streets in Philadelphia.

 Davis's Gallegher and Other Stories became the series Gallegher, starring Roger Mobley, Edmond O'Brien, and Harvey Korman on Walt Disney's Wonderful World of Color on NBC.

+In popular culture

+Davis is mentioned twice in Alfred Hitchcock's "Foreign Correspondent" as being the ideal American journalist.